What is contingency planning?

 - You may have a domestic emergency which must be dealt with (i.e. fire, flooding)

 - Family emergency, such as a relative or other dependent being taken ill or a death in the family

 - Risk to your employment on a particular occasion.
-For example, unexpected or unplanned changes to your usual work routine, such as a need to travel away
+For example, unexpected or unplanned changes to your usual work routine, such as a need to travel away from home/work base.

 - Breakdown of care arrangements

 A Contingency Plan is there so that the person you are caring for is supported at the earliest opportunity and you have peace of mind that there is something in place.

 Making the contingency plan known